Your COVID-19 Vaccine Side Effect Questions, Answered By Doctors

 If you’ve had the J&J vaccine, there’s “no need to panic,” says M. Miles Braun, MD, an adjunct professor at Georgetown University School of Medicine and the former director of the division of epidemiology, CBER, at the FDA.
 “At this point, the chances of this happening is about one in a million, so that qualifies as very rare.”
 People who’ve had the vaccine within the past three weeks should seek medical care if they experience severe headache, abdominal pain, leg pain, or shortness of breath, he adds.

-There have been no reports of blood clots connected to the mRNA vaccines, which are still being administered across the country.
+There have been no significant safety concerns connected to the mRNA vaccines, which are still being administered across the country.
 Both Dr. Braun and Dr. Pottinger said it’s heartening that health agencies are dealing with the potential blood clotting issues with such transparency, and that they’re taking an extremely rare reaction so seriously.
 It shows that the systems we have in place for tracking vaccinations, potential side effects, and adverse events are working properly.

 Advertisement